isaksolheim/gesucht/README.md

 # 🤖 Gesucht Bot

-`gesucht` is a bot that automatically sends personalized, context-aware messages to new listings posted on wg-gesucht.de using ChatGPT.
+`gesucht` is a bot that automatically sends personalized, context-aware messages to new listings posted on wg-gesucht.de using GPT-3.5.

 ## A Quick Note